CemBOLAT/philo/README.md

 ## Description

 The `philo_bonus` program extends the project with processes and semaphores, following the rules specified in the project description.

-## Global Rules

-Ensure that your program adheres to the global rules provided in the project description to avoid issues and data races.
-The logs should accurately represent the state changes of philosophers, and the program should handle philosopher deaths appropriately.

 Note: This README provides a general structure and guidelines.
 Make sure to refer to the actual project requirements and guidelines for the most accurate and specific information.